yabujin16/5unna-12/README.md

 - I’m nizar
 - I’m interested in everything
-- I’m currently learning javascript
+- I’m currently learning html
 - I’m looking to collaborate on nothing
 - I have hippophobia